pmeaney/user-bridge-062625elm/README.md

 >"A centralized authentication service that enables seamless identity sharing between independent business applications."

 User Bridge is a centralized auth service that provides an (optionally) shared user system for two or more separate, related business applications.
-One could call it "federated-authentication-service" or "a microservice for a user system & related authentication", but "user-bridge" more concise and approachable.
+One could call it "federated-authentication-service" or "a microservice for a user system & related authentication", but "user-bridge" is more concise and approachable.

 ## Try it out